IELTS Essay 1206 - Most important aspects of a job

 Let us first examine why passion is a prominent part of people's job life.
 No doubt, passion acts as the fuel that drives people to withstand the caustic side of their work.
-If people chose a job that is nowhere connected to their affection and passion, they will fall into a victim of depression and perform poorly at their jobs.
-On the other hand, if we torch upon successful persons’ stories, we would find that almost all of them have been in the career that they were passionate about.
+If people chose a job that is not connected to their passion, they will fall into a victim of depression and perform poorly at their jobs.
+On the other hand, if we torch upon successful people's stories, we would find that almost all of them have been in the career that they were passionate about.
 Suppose Bill Gates or Steve Jobs, both of them were tech enthusiasts, and therefore took technology as the means of their career.

 To conclude, salary is somewhat important for people to support their expenses but if they do not feel attached to their work, they will feel exhausted in their life.
 They will also be suppressed by the undue pressure that could have been avoided if they had the passion and ethical context in their job.